 Chronic knee pain and stiffness is a debilitating condition that can limit your ability to be present in your own life.
 Like anything subject to repetitive motion, knees can wear out over time causing severe amounts of pain and limiting your range of motion.
 Often the pain in your knees will be caused by a form of arthritis.
 Arthritis is a medical term which refers to chronic inflammation and pain in the knee or other joints of the body.
-This is an issue Nanoknee's orthopedic surgeons have years of experience in addressing, with some of the best results in partial knee surgery Los Angeles has to offer.
+This is an issue Nanoknee's knee doctors have years of experience in addressing, with some of the best results in partial knee surgery Los Angeles has to offer.

 Osteoarthritis of the knee is a form of arthritis which causes the cartilage and bone to wear away within the knee joint due to repetitive motion.
 The cartilage inside your knee joint serves as a cushion, absorbing the shock from impact and protecting the bones of the joint from coming into contact with one another.
 The cartilage also provides stability to the joint, ensuring each section remains in its proper place.
 As the cartilage deteriorates, the joint becomes inflamed, causing pain, swelling, and stiffness in the knee joint.
 Once this deterioration occurs, your range of motion diminishes, affecting quality of life.

 Osteoarthritis is a very common condition that affects nearly 30 percent of the population.
 Prior to reaching age 50, men and women are equally affected by osteoarthritis.
 After the age of 50, more women are affected by the condition than men.